owncloud-archive/documentation/admin_manual/installation/installation_windows.rst

           choose" on the left hand side of the page linked above.

-2. Download the Installer for PHP 5.3, the "VC9 Non Thread Safe" version, either 32 or 64 bit, based on your system.
+2. Download the Installer for PHP 5.3, the "VC9 Non Thread Safe" version, either 32 or 64 bit, depending on your system.
-3. Open the downloaded installation package.
+3. Run the downloaded installation executable.
 4. Read the license agreement, agree, select an install directory.
 5. Then select IIS FastCGI as the install server.
 6. Take the default selections for the items to install, and click next.
    Then click `install`.
-7. After a few minutes, PHP will be installed.
-On to MySQL.
+7. Once the installer is finished, PHP is installed.

+Continue by installing MySQL.

 Installing MySQL
 ~~~~~~~~~~~~~~~~